Turtling-Turtle/OreForgeJsonGenerator/README.md

  Droppers produce/mine Ore.
 They are responsible for setting the base properties(Value, temperature, Multi-Ore) and effects of the ore.
  - **Ore Name:** Name of the ore.

  - **Ore Value:** This of the value of the ore and is fundamental to the game.
-When sold this value is added to the players wallet.
+When sold this value is added to the players' wallet.

  - **Ore Temperature:** The temperature of the ore.
 0 represents a neural/default value.
 Temperature vales that are less than zero indicates that the ore is cold and values greater than 0 indicate that the ore is warm.
 Temperature is used to